xameryn/CatJam/README.md

 ### Permissions:

-- Feel free to download and try CatJam's Utilities on your own machine and server, expect many bugs and crashes until we reach a point where we're happy with the bots stability.
+- Feel free to download and try CatJam's Utilities on your own machine and server, expect some bugs and crashes.